Disclosure: We received complimentary park tickets to LEGOLAND for purposes of this review. As always, my opinions are my own.

 My son hardly had time to come to the table to eat his cheeseburger.
 And when he did, he could play with the Legos at the table (actually in the table under the glass).
 Not only that, but talk about a great kids menu!
 My daughter loved the specialty kids drink – the S’mores.
 The food menu was small, seating is first come first serve, but everything we had was delicious.

-I am sure we will visit LEGOLAND again!
+I am sure we will visit LEGOLAND again for another family adventure soon!

 Photos courtesy of Legoland Florida, www.legoland.com/florida